schierlm/Oberon-extended-history/README.md

 **STEP 4:** Use the cross-development toolchain on your FPGA Oberon system to build Extended Oberon

-First, load the temporary version of ORL (using module Disk compiled for the "old" system).
+First, load the temporary version of ORL (using module *Disk* compiled for the "old" system):

      ORL.Link nonexistingmodulename ~   # load the "old" version of module Disk into memory, so module Disk can be safely re-compiled below